lakka-switch/documentation/faq.md

 ***

+**Please note that Bluetooth is currently broken.
+Do not bother trying this as it will not work.**

 1. Enable Bluetooth in Services
 2. Pair your headset using SSH : (use Putty on Windows, credentials are `root` and `root`)
     1. `bluetoothctl`